top of page

 University of Texas at San Antonio

-Defended: July, 2018
+Defended: July 2018

 Thesis: Processing and Characterization of CNT Enhanced Energetic Materials

-Current Position: Engineer at Continental
+Current Position: Automation Engineer at Vitesco Technologies

 Mashroor Nitol.jpg